-Why Take Cabs?
+Why Take Taxi Cabs?

 By now, the eternal conflict between Uber, Lyft and other ride-sharing services and taxis is common knowledge.
-I mainly use Uber and Lyft (and, in fact, use them exclusively in my home city of Miami), but tend to use taxis in places where they’re easy to hail.
+I mainly use Uber and Lyft (and, in fact, use them exclusively in my home city of Miami), but tend to use taxi cabs in places where they’re easy to hail.
 What I mean is that, in cities like New York and Las Vegas (at least on the strip), I find it easier to take a nearby cab than to go through the motions of calling an Uber, and waiting for and identifying the driver.

-Las Vegas Taxis and Credit Cards
+Las Vegas Taxi Rates and Credit Cards

 Even in the case of taxis, I prefer to pay by credit card (rather than cash).
 It’s an electronic transaction, I get rewards points, don’t have to deal with change, and have an exact record of what I spent.
 Plus, nowadays, many cities have laws in place forcing taxis to accept credit cards, so it’s not as big of an issue as it used to be, and you don’t get the ol’ “my credit card reader is broken” excuse as often as in days past.